lokesh1729/blog.lokesh1729.com/cljjwalwf001q09l7e58513h8.md

 ![Spreadsheet template 2](https://cdn.hashnode.com/res/hashnode/image/upload/v1688235670883/117f9360-6e6e-49a5-9027-e13388fd87ef.png align="center")

 Later in 2022, I stopped using Walnut, since I moved to iPhone.
-I used to download bank statements, introspect them and enter them into the report.
+I started downloading the bank statements, introspecting them, and entering them into the report.
 Until October 2022, I used to micro-manage the expenses a lot.
 I used to enter a single rupee into the reports to know the cash-in and cash-out flows.
 But, I moved to a macro-management approach of tracking only major expenses and budgeting my salary into expenses and investments by keeping them in separate bank accounts.
 So, when I budget X as living expenses, I kept them in a separate bank account, spend them from it, and look at how much is remaining at the month's end.

 **The approach of macro-management and budgeting worked for me.
 It reduced my time to manage my finances and also gave the control over it.**